JoaoF17/Python_projects/README.md

 A game where a random word is chosen by the computer and the player tries to guess the word letter by letter.
 The player has X amount of tries (lifes) and if he can't guess the word within those X amount of tries he/she loses.

+## Prime Checker

+A simple script which will tell you if the entered number is a prime number or not.

+## Caeser Cipher

+A script to encode and decode messages, where the user can choose by how many characters in the alpahbet he/she wants to shift the given message by.
+eg: abc -> encode by 3 -> def